devilAPI/abletonPatcher/README.md

 # How to use

-1. Install Python (3.12 upwards) at [python.org](https://www.python.org/downloads/)
+1. Install Python (3.10 upwards) at [python.org](https://www.python.org/downloads/)
 2. Open your Terminal and run `python -m pip install cryptography` to install dependencies
 3. Find your Ableton HWID, open Ableton, and press "Authorize Ableton offline".
 You will find your HWID.
 4. Open `config.json` and change the variables to fit your Ableton Live installation.
-5. Open your Ableton installation folder (for example: `C:\ProgramData\Ableton\Live 11 Suite\Program`)
-6. Copy the Ableton executable (.exe file) (for example: `Ableton Live 11 Suite.exe`) to the same folder where you downloaded abletonCracker.
-7. Run `patch_ableton.py`, your Ableton should be patched and the `Authorize.auz` file should generate.
+5. Run `patch_ableton.py`, your Ableton should be patched and the `Authorize.auz` file should generate.
-8. Copy your Ableton executable back to your installation folder
-9. Run Ableton, drag the `Authorize.auz` file into the Activation window
+6. Run Ableton, drag the `Authorize.auz` file into the Activation window

-Hooray, you're done!
+#### Hooray, you're done!

+# Troubleshooting
+#### I don't have administrator on my PC.
-If there are any permission erros, its recommended to move the Ableton.exe into the same folder where `patch_ableton.py` is located.
+1. Copy your Ableton executable to the same folder where patch_ableton.py is located.
+2. In config.json, change your file path from "auto" to the new file path of your Ableton exe.
+3. Retry
+4. It should work now.
+Then copy your Ableton exe back to the folder you got it from.

+# Support
+I do offer support on Discord (@devilAPI) and on Reddit (@devilAPIOnReddit)

 # Credits